Beyonce And Jay Z House Hunting: Details Of The Rumored $200M Spelling Mansion

 And, there’s also this recent announcement from Beyonce and Jay Z that they are expecting twins and because that would mean an addition to their growing family, the couple is now looking into the said mansion, which has 123 rooms.

-The Spelling mansion, as the property is more commonly known for, is an eponym for its original owner, the late TV show producer Aaron Spelling who built the house back in the early 90s.
+The Spelling mansion, as the property is more commonly known for, is an eponym for its former owner, the late TV show producer Aaron Spelling who acquired the house back in the early 90s.
 Three years following the death of Mr. Spelling in 2006, his wife Candy decided to rid herself of the property that has become too big for her, and listed it at a whopping price of $150 million.

 Petra Ecclestone-Stunt currently owns the French chateau-style home that sits in a sprawling lot of 57,000 square feet.
 The British heiress and owner of the Spelling mansion was 22 at the time when she purchased the property from Candy Spelling in 2011 for $85 million.
 That may seem too early in age to acquire such expensive real estate property, but not if you happen to be the daughter of F1 owner and billionaire Bernie Ecclestone.